MarcGumowski/optiTeam/README.md

 Be aware that this tool does not take into account the lines composition, the injuries, or the consistency of the players.
-To maximize the points obtained in the game, it is sometimes better to take more constant players to get line bonuses instead of players that perform very well from time to time.
+To maximize the points obtained in the game, it is sometimes better to take more constant players to get line bonuses instead of players that perform very well only from time to time.

 Also, it only shows the team that would have gotten the maximum points until now.
 Use it as a predictive tool of the players' performance with caution.